Hong Kong, Shanghai shares sink as virus trumps strong data

 The Fed faces the challenge of raising rates just quickly and high enough to bat down inflation without overdoing it and causing a recession.

-In currency dealings, the dollar rose to 118.34 Japanese yen, its highest level in about six years, from 118.18 yen late Monday.
-The dollar tends to serve as a safe haven in times of crisis, and the prospect of higher interest rates enhances its allure to investors.
+In currency dealings, the dollar rose to 118.34 Japanese yen, its highest level in about six years, from 117.99 yen late Monday.
+The dollar tends to serve as a safe haven in times of crisis, and the prospect of higher interest rates enhances its allure for investors.

 The weaker yen is a boon to Japanese export manufacturers as it makes their products relatively cheaper and more competitive in overseas markets.